Travel Information Czech Republic

 Vaccinations

-There are no mandatory vaccinations, but recommended vaccinations should be checked before you travel.
+There are no mandatory vaccinations, but recommended vaccinations should be checked before departure.

 Medical Care

-The best time to visit is between May and September.
-The country has a temperate continental climate with four seasons.
+The best time to travel is between May and September.
+The climate is a moderate continental climate with four seasons.

 Currency